AnmolSirola/Web3Learn-Cohort/Readme.md

 ![compile](https://user-images.githubusercontent.com/95535448/188324572-beebceb0-0581-4a13-9490-3446a93d48bc.png)

-Then we can deploy it
+Then we can deploy it.

 ![deploy](https://user-images.githubusercontent.com/95535448/188324592-72e7e39f-e0c8-4458-87cd-afce8057be47.png)